robang74/tinycore-editor/README.md

  * You get what you {ask,pay} for - is the new - WYSIWYG.

-To imperishable memory of that all colleagues who decided to live stressless as a paid monkey-coders to devote themselves to the things that are important for their own life and nothing else.
+To the imperishable memory of all my colleagues who decided to live stressless as paid monkey-coders to devote themselves to the things that are important for their own life and nothing else.

 ### Teaching Tool